-Our overnight stop was at Nadia Resort, a large bleak collection of chalets that was surprisingly well patronised.
-Probably because it is a convenient distance from Bangkok for a weekend away.
-The regular afternoon storm caused our donga to leak, requiring a change of accommodation.
+Our overnight stop was at Nadia Resort, a large collection of chalets that was surprisingly well patronised – probably because it is a convenient distance from Bangkok for a weekend away.
+The regular afternoon storm caused our temporary home to leak, requiring a change of accommodation.
 Nadia Resort is conveniently located to the Blue Lagoon and a Rural Atmosphere Coffee Making Experience at Choen Tai.

 Coffee Experience at Choen Tai

 This was an interesting, real life demonstration of cooperative Thai culture.
 We were instructed to park our car at a shop’s carpark at the intersection of Route 2361 and Tha Sala Ruam Chai Alley.
-At this point we were met by some elderly locals who transported us by motorcycle sidecar about 600 metres to the edge of the lake where a valiant attempt was made to create a ‘campfire’ by which to heat water for coffee.
+At this point we were met by some elderly locals who transported us by motorcycle sidecar about 600 metres to the edge of the lake where water for coffee was heated over a ‘campfire’.
 We could, of course, have driven directly to this point, and some others did just that.
 Coordinated and cooperative local commerce in play.

 We had to double back on our tracks to get to Blue Lagoon and, after visiting that spot, cover routes already driven to get back to AH16.

 While picturesque, Blue Lagoon is not a natural feature.
-It is an inundated, abandoned quarry that has enough appeal to attract punters to visit it so some local entrepreneur can sell them some pork and sticky rice.
+It is an inundated, abandoned quarry that has the appeal to attract enough visitors for local food vendors to make a living.

-From Blue Lagoon it was uncomplicated run back to Khon Kaen.
+From Blue Lagoon it was an uncomplicated run back to Khon Kaen.

 © 2022 Kim Epton